Frequently asked questions

 The start date is always October, which is the start of the Autumn term.
 We offer the course on a full-time basis only.

 What type of research projects will I be able to select?

-The dynamic nature of research means that research projects every year.
-The broad expertise of academics across Imperial College and the Institute of Cancer Research provides limitless opportunities.
+The dynamic nature of research means that research projects may change year-to-year.
+However, the broad expertise of academics across Imperial College and the Institute of Cancer Research will provide broad opportunities for exciting research.

 When do I choose a research project?